xdep/BlackNET/README.md

 6. Close Client

 ## Python Stub
-You Can use it to hack any Linux or Windows systems with python on it
+You Can use it to hack any Linux system with python on it

 ## How to Install PHP Panel
 1. Download BlackNET - PHP Panel.zip